 1. Narrabeen Lagoon Trail

-The Narrabeen Lagoon Trail is a picturesque 8.4 km circuit around Narrabeen Lakes in Sydney’s Northern Beaches.
+The Narrabeen Lagoon Trail is a scenic 8.4 km circuit looping around Narrabeen Lake in Sydney’s Northern Beaches.

-Completed in February 2015, it is a popular weekend spot for walkers, joggers, cyclists, parents with prams, and dog walkers.
+Completed in February 2015, this walking trail is a popular weekend spot for walkers, joggers, cyclists, parents with prams, and dog walkers.

 Narrabeen Lagoon Trail | |